W. P. Kinsella: Literary life

 Shoeless Joe remains Kinsella's most famous work.
 The book was mildly controversial for using a living person, the reclusive author J. D. Salinger, as a main character.
 Kinsella, who had never met him, created a wholly imagined character (aside from his reclusiveness) based on The Catcher in the Rye, a book that had great meaning to him as a young man.
 To get a feel for Salinger, he reread his body of work but created an imaginary version of the author.
 "I made sure to make him a nice character so that he couldn't sue me."

 In an example of metafiction, he named Shoeless Joes protagonist Ray Kinsella, a character from Salinger's uncollected story "A Young Girl in 1941 with No Waist at All".
 Salinger also used the surname Kinsella in The Catcher in the Rye (Holden Caulfield's friend Richard Kinsella, who also shared a name with Ray Kinsella's twin brother in Shoeless Joe).

 Known for his litigiousness, Salinger contacted Kinsella's publisher via his attorneys to express outrage over having been portrayed in Shoeless Joe.
 Kinsella denied that Salinger, as a writer, had any real influence on his own writing, despite rumors to the contrary (some said that Kinsella had actually met Salinger).

 Shoeless Joe won Kinsella the prestigious Houghton Mifflin Literary Fellowship and the Books in Canada First Novel Award in 1982.
-The book garnered good reviews, sold very well, and was made into a popular movie.
+The book garnered good reviews, sold very well, and was made into a movie, Field of Dreams.

 Adaptations

 W. P. Kinsella's novel Shoeless Joe was made into the movie Field of Dreams, starring Kevin Costner.
 The movie grossed nearly $65 million in the United States.
 It helped establish Costner as a star and was later inducted into the National Film Registry.

 Kinsella's eight books of short stories about life on reserves were the basis for the 1994 movie Dance Me Outside and CBC television series The Rez, both of which Kinsella considered to be of very poor quality.
 Fencepost Chronicles won the Stephen Leacock Award for Humour in 1987.
-The short story The Last Pennant Before Armageddon was adapted for the stage by the Live Bait Theater in Chicago in 1990.
+The short story The Last Pennant Before Armageddon was adapted for the stage by the City Lit Theater in Chicago in 1990.

 Kinsella's short story "Lieberman in Love" was the basis for a short film that won the Academy Award for Live Action Short Film in 1996.
 The Oscar came as a surprise to Kinsella, who, watching the award telecast from home, had no idea the film had been made and released.
 He was not listed in the film's credits or acknowledged by director Christine Lahti in her acceptance speech.
 A full-page advertisement ran in Variety apologizing to Kinsella for the error.